General Studies – 18 Unit Emphasis | SC Program: AS.1499

 Units 3

-This course is an introduction of the professional foundations of human movement, including career opportunities in areas of teaching, coaching, Allied Health and fitness; and, it gives an overview of the sub-disciplines in kinesiology.
-Course topics will include history, philosophy, concepts, programs, qualification, careers, issues, and future of the discipline.
+This course is an introduction to the professional foundations of human movement, including career opportunities in areas of teaching, coaching, Allied Health, and fitness, as well as an overview of the sub-disciplines in kinesiology.
+Course topics will include history, philosophy, concepts, programs, qualifications, careers, issues, and the future of the discipline.
 This course may be offered in a distance education format.

 Apply Now